RVshare.com

 • Mileage: It's 115 miles from Phoenix to Tucson.

-• Fun Fact: As you travel from Phoenix to Tucson, you will take Interstate 10 for most of the journey.
+• Fun fact: As you travel from Phoenix to Tucson, you will take Interstate 10 for most of the journey.
 This highway passes through the Gila River Indian Reservation.
 At this spot, you can visit the area and learn about these tribes' rich history.

-Top RV Rentals in Phoenix, Arizona
+Top RV Rentals Near Phoenix, Arizona

-Nearby National Parks
+National Parks

 If you want to make a long road trip from Phoenix to Tucson, you should add a national park to your itinerary.
 At RVshare's website, you can find out more information about these locations on the national parks guide page.